DimitriVavoulisPortfolio/aws-targeted-multi-regulation-compliance-system/DEPLOYMENT.md

 1. **Deploy the S3 bucket for storing regulation files**
    - Navigate to the CloudFormation console
    - Create a new stack
-   - Upload the template: `CloudFormation Template: S3 Bucket for Regulation Files.txt`
+   - Upload the template: `regulation-files-bucket.yaml`
    - Follow the prompts to create the stack

 2. **Deploy the DynamoDB table for compliance rules**
    - Create a new CloudFormation stack
-   - Upload the template: `CloudFormation Template: DynamoDB Table for Compliance Rules.txt`
+   - Upload the template: `regulation-files-dynamodb.yaml`
    - Complete the stack creation process

 3. **Create the KMS key for encryption**
    - Create another CloudFormation stack
-   - Use the template: `KMS Key for Report Bucket Encryption.txt`
+   - Use the template: `kms-key-report-bucket`
    - Finish the stack creation

 ### Stage 2: Compliance Scanning